Creating a PostgreSQL cluster

 "generate_password": trueinstead of"password": "<user_password>".To view the password, select your cluster in the management console

 , navigate to the Users tab, and click View password for the relevant user.
 This will open the page of the Yandex Lockbox secret containing the password.
-To view passwords, you need thelockbox.payloadViewerrole. -
+Viewing passwords requires thelockbox.payloadViewerrole. -

 permissions.database_name: Name of the database to which the user will have access. -

-login: User permission to connect to the DB,trueorfalse.
+login: Permission for the user to connect to the database,trueorfalse.

 -